U.S. senator looks to shoot down Trump bid to ease small arms exports

 “As you no doubt are aware, firearms and ammunition – especially those derived from military models and widely in-use by military and security services – are uniquely dangerous,” Menendez wrote in a letter to Secretary of State Mike Pompeo.

+A State Department spokesperson said the department does not comment on congressional correspondence, but said the department is still looking at policies and regulations to ensure that arms export “supports U.S. national security and foreign policy objectives, while also ensuring U.S. industries have an even playing field on which to compete.”

 The administration announced its overhaul of export policy last year.
-The move would generate business for gun makers such as American Outdoor Brands and Sturm Ruger & Company.
+The move would generate business for gun makers such as American Outdoor Brands (AOBC.O) and Sturm Ruger & Company (RGR.N).

-There is a long-standing precedent in which a handful of lawmakers, including the ranking member of the minority party on the foreign relations committee, can object to and “hold” such a policy shift - or a weapons export deal.
+There is a long-standing precedent in which a handful of lawmakers, including the ranking member of the minority party on the Foreign Relations Committee, can object to and “hold” such a policy shift - or a weapons export deal.

-Reporting by Patricia Zengerle; Editing by Sonya Hepinstall
+Reporting by Patricia Zengerle; Editing by Sonya Hepinstall and Leslie Adler